UMAprotocol/UMIPs/UMIPs/umip-draft_DSD_collateral.md

 - The DSD address, [0xBD2F0Cd039E0BFcf88901C98c0bFAc5ab27566e3](https://etherscan.io/token/0xBD2F0Cd039E0BFcf88901C98c0bFAc5ab27566e3), needs to be added to the collateral currency whitelist introduced in UMIP-8.
 - A final fee of 600 DSD needs to be added for the DSD in the Store contract.

+_Note:-_

+Dynamic Set Dollar is not a rebase token.
+The “expansion” only goes to users who have tokens bonded (staked) in the dao or to liquidity providers who have bonded the lp tokens to the app.
+The tokens are claimed through the website [dsd.finance](https://dsd.finance).
+The contractions are voluntary.
+Users burn their tokens for coupons that promise a premium when the price returns to peg.
+The coupons expire if not redeemed in 30 days.

 ​
 ​
 ## Rationale